All Episodes

 And I have no idea why I started out talking about this.

-What was what was my original point?
+What was my original point?

 You know, I think there's things that Donald Trump can learn from an audience.

-Last night, I think, you know, this was a pretty powerful moment last night when I had Donald Trump at the town hall in Milwaukee, and we had victims of terror and victims of Benghazi, and they were telling their stories, and Trump was taking it all in, and I was watching him, watching him at the time, and I felt that they really connected with him.
+Last night, I think, you know, this was a pretty powerful moment last night when I had Donald Trump at the town hall in Milwaukee, and we had victims of terror and victims of Benghazi, and they were telling their stories, and Trump was taking it all in, and I was watching him at the time, and I felt that they really connected with him.

-You gotta tell them to stay focused, stay focused on Hillary and Obama.
+Stay focused on Hillary and Obama.

 And then I brought that up.